 \subsubsection{Backward Monologue}

 While forward execution is mostly deterministic, the previous program state cannot always be determined from the current state, such as an unsorted list from its sorted version.
-Therefore, we design the backward monologue to be flexibly abstract (See Figure~\ref{fig:semcoder}, yellow box).
+Therefore, we design the backward monologue to be flexibly abstract (See Figure~\ref{fig:monologue}, blue box).

 \paragraph{Abstract Intermediate Constraints} In our backward monologue reasoning, we use abstract intermediate constraints when previous program states can't be uniquely determined from the current state, such as after sorting or aggregation.
 We train the model to describe these constraints abstractly.
-For example, instead of listing exact elements, the model might describe a sorted list's (\texttt{[10.5, 8.2, 10.5, 7.1, 8.2]}) previous state as "a disordered list with two 10.5s, two 8.2s, and one 7.1."
 This abstraction captures essential characteristics and patterns, allowing the model to reason about multiple possible previous states.
 This approach enhances the model's flexibility and generalization, improving its ability to handle diverse and complex program reasoning tasks.

 \paragraph{Concrete Input} For a given output, the model learns to predict concrete input values that satisfy the input abstract constraints.
 This step bridges the gap between abstract reasoning and concrete execution.
 This ensures it understands patterns and can generate practical examples, enhancing its robustness for real-world tasks like debugging and testing.
-This dual capability mirrors how human developers reason about code.
+This capability mirrors how human developers perform backward reasoning for debugging~\cite{bohme2017where}.